qbowers/EasyGecNG/README.md

 # Development Guidelines
 ### Good Practices
-- We should be using test-drive development, but we haven't figured out how to do that yet.
+- We should be using test-driven development, but we haven't figured out how to do that yet.
 - Documentation should be provided using javadoc comments on classes and methods.

 ### Dependencies